 - Using all the provided amenities and facilities for their intended purpose.

-- Abiding by all terms of the lease agreement.
+- Abiding by all terms of the lease.

-- Notifying the landlord when looking to be away for an extended period of time.
+- Notifying the landlord when looking to be away for an extended period of time or any intended absence.

-- Providing proper notice to the landlord prior to terminating their periodic lease.
+- Providing proper written notice to the landlord prior to terminating their periodic lease.
+Written notice must be sent and received before a tenant has a right to not pay rent under Florida law.

-As a landlord in Florida, you have the following rights as per state law.
+As a landlord in Florida, you have the following rights as per Florida law.
 A right to:

-- Require tenants to abide by certain rules contained in a lease agreement.
+- Require tenants to abide by certain rules contained in a lease.

 - Screen prospective tenants prior to allowing them to rent your rental property.